Axelph237/Vega-Sector/- resources/Misc Ideas.md

 Hit or miss rolls.
 Have two stats: `Power`, `Stability`.
 Handling dice default to `2d12` for throwables.

 **Explosives**
 Explosive weapons deal damage differently.
-The number of dice an explosive weapon's `Power` has is equivalent to its area of affect.
+The number of dice an explosive weapon's `Power` has is proportionate to its area of affect. i.e. if their `Power` is `3d4`, it has a total area of affect of 15 (3 dice * 5 feet) feet.

+Damage is resolved as follows: for every 5 feet away a creature is, it takes one less dice of damage.

+> [!example]
+> An attack is made with an explosive weapon of **Power** 4d6.
+> The attack roll resolves to: 1 + 3 +  = 14
+>

 # Misc